DanieleGioia/ATO/README.md

 An **atoAgent** is responsible for the communication between the dynamics of the problem and the sequential optimization.
 Specifically, both **twoStageAgent** and **multiStageAgent** decide an action (a production schedule) for each specific time step, following the information about the current state of the system provided by a class of the *envs* family (e.g., **simplePlant**).
 We refer to the [Gym](https://www.gymlibrary.dev/) documentation for a deeper analysis of the observation/action/step sequentiality.\
 Focusing on the agents, intuitively, the **twoStageAgent** is made to deal with the Two-Stage solvers, while **multiStageAgent** allows only for the AtoRPMultiStage class, making an explicit model for the seasonality possible.
+The **perfectInfoAgent** decides all actions in a horizon at the first instant of time, taking into account the already known demand.